elastic/eui/GOVERNANCE.md

 - The component follows EUI best practices, especially UX and accessibility
 - The component has undergone manual accessibility testing
 - The component has or is included in automated accessibility tests
-- Works with Dark Mode
+- Works in dark mode

 The EUI team tracks one-offs.
 If you create a one-off component within our products, we would like.